adampresley/cflogparser/README.md

 This tool has been tested and used with Adobe ColdFusion 9.
 I have *not* tested this with any previous version of Adobe ColdFusion, OpenBD, or Railo CFML.

+CFLogParser is written in Groovy, and uses Ant to build the executable JAR.
 For more information see the JavaDocs or the CFLogParser.pdf file.